 Quality over Quantity

-It can be tempting to think that networking is all about trying to meet as many people in as short a time as possible.
+It can be tempting to think that networking for people is all about trying to meet as many people in as short a time as possible.
 That’s not the case at all.
 You’ll want to ensure every conversation you have is a quality interaction.
 These conversations should have the potential to help you in the future.

 Keep this in mind the next time you are at a large event.
 It’s important to remember this if you feel overwhelmed about trying to network.
 Focus on those people who have the strongest links to your industry.
 Otherwise, keep talking to anyone who has a genuine interest in your work and what you offer.